mvdbos/php-spider/README.md

 [![Build Status](https://travis-ci.org/matthijsvandenbos/php-spider.png?branch=master)](https://travis-ci.org/matthijsvandenbos/php-spider)

-README
+PHP-Spider
 ======
-A configurable and extensible PHP web spider
+A configurable and extensible PHP web spider.

+The PHP-Spider:
+- supports two traversal algorithms: breadth-first and depth-first
+- depth limiting and queue size limiting
+- supports adding custom discovery logic
+- supports custom filters, both prefetch and postfetch
+- supports custom request handling
+- dispatches useful events, allowing developers to add even more custom behavior
+- supports a politeness policy
+- will soon come with many default discoverers: RSS, Atom, RDF, etc.
+- will soon support many different queueing and persistence mechanisms (file, memcache, redis)
+- will eventually support distributed spidering with a central queue

 Usage
 -----
 This is a very simple example.
-This code can be found in `example/example_simple.php`.
-For a more complete example with some logging, caching and filters, see `example/example_complex.php`.
+This code can be found in [example/example_simple.php](https://github.com/matthijsvandenbos/php-spider/blob/master/example/example_simple.php).
+For a more complete example with some logging, caching and filters, see [example/example_complex.php](https://github.com/matthijsvandenbos/php-spider/blob/master/example/example_complex.php).
 That file contains a more real-world example.

 First create the spider
 ```php